solana-labs/solana/book/src/interchain-transaction-verification.md

-A contract deployed on Solana which coordinates and intermediates the interaction between Clients and Provers and manages the validation of requests, headers, proofs, etc. It is the primary point of access for Client contracts to access the interchain SPV mechanism.
+A contract deployed on Solana which coordinates and intermediates the interaction between Clients and Provers and manages the validation of requests, headers, proofs, etc. It is the primary point of access for Client contracts to access the inter-chain.
+SPV mechanism.
 It offers the following core features:
 * Submit Proof Request - allows client to place a request for a specific proof or set of proofs
 * Cancel Proof Request - allows client to invalidate a pending request
 * Fill Proof Request   - used by Provers to submit for validation a proof corresponding to a given Proof Request